shelly-hub/Crowfunding_ETL---group-7/README.md

     9. Export contacts to csv file
 ### II) Data Storage
 ### Use Pandas to create Contacts data frame
-    1. import json and print dictionary values
+    1. Import json and print dictionary values
     2. Check the data types
     3. Create first name and last name column from the name column
     4. Re-order columns - contact id, first name, last name, email
-    5. check the data types
+    5. Check the data types
-    6. export data frame to csv file
+    6. Export data frame to csv file

 ### Use regex to create the contacts data frame
     1. Read in data